 Results stop when you stop = Stress

-Growing more and more into the Evergreen is where you create your consistency, freedom, and flexibility.
+Growing increasingly into the Evergreen is where you create consistency, freedom, and flexibility.

-You can make a more significant impact with your business, but also, that’s where your most valuable and highest converting leads come from.
+You can significantly impact your business, but that’s where your most valuable and highest converting leads come from.

-If you build a solid lead generation engine for your real estate business, you’ll have leads for life.
+Building a solid lead generation engine for your real estate business will give you quality leads for life.

 It’s a big goal, but don’t be intimated.